godotengine/godot-docs/classes/class_scenetreetimer.rst

         yield(get_tree().create_timer(1.0), "timeout")
         print("Timer ended.")

-The timer will be automatically freed after its time elapses, so be aware that any reference you might have kept to it will become invalid.
+The timer will be dereferenced after its time elapses.
+To preserve the timer, you can keep a reference to it.
+See :ref:`Reference<class_Reference>`.

 Properties
 ----------